Budgets

 - Set the spending ceiling

-- Optionally configure reset interval, velocity limits, session limits, and alert thresholds
+- Optionally configure reset interval, velocity limits, session limits, finalization reserve, and alert thresholds

 - Click Set Budget — takes effect immediately